harshits-93/gis-2k18/app/src/main/java/com/udacity/googleindiascholarships/utils/README.md

-#Utils:
+# Utils:

-This is a place that will contain all the shared utils.
+This is a place that will contain all the shared utilities.